saeyslab/nichenetr/vignettes/seurat_wrapper_circos.md

 by “General” (then they are drawn counter-clockwise).
 Users can give a specific order to the cell types by providing a vector of cell types to the argument `celltype_order`.
-The gaps between the different segments can also be dfined by providing a named list to the argument `widths`.
+The gaps between the different segments can also be defined by providing a named list to the argument `widths`.

 ``` r
 ligand_colors <- c("General" = "#377EB8", "NK" = "#4DAF4A", "B" = "#984EA3",